 As soon as we entered, we were welcomed by a large spaceship-type machine, with 3 ends pointed at the centre like a pyramid.
 Already in awe, the children and we listened in anticipation as Jorge from Terrasoul, described what they did and that the machine was a 3D printer.

 While teaching us about the different types of plastics we use, to recycling and upcycling of the same, Jorge took us through the various objects they had made (plastic melted coasters, mats out of bottle caps, plastic bowls, etc) by experimenting and melting different plastics with one and other.

-The Zero Waste Beaches team showed us how the ropes used by boats and fisherman are made from plastic and cause great damage to our oceans and marine life.
+The Zero Waste Beaches team showed us how the ropes used by boats and fishermen are made from plastic and cause great damage to our oceans and marine life.

-We all learnt to USE LESS of plastic, RESUSE as much as possible and RECYCLE whatever waste we can.
+We all learnt to USE LESS plastic, REUSE as much as possible and RECYCLE whatever waste we can.